With a possible top speed of 356kph (that’s about 220mph for you non metric folks) your brakes are probably pretty important to you.

 However, in 2017 Marquez won in Misano, Italy using carbon discs in the rain and dramatically changed the established view that riders should automatically switch to steel discs in the wet.

-Just a few months later and we saw the first nine riders cross the finish line in Motgei, Japan using the carbon brakes in a very wet race.
+Just a few months later and we saw Dovizioso become the second rider to win and the first nine riders cross the finish line in Motegi, Japan using the carbon brakes in a very wet race.

 It seems with the progression of technology and development from the Brembo team it is now possible to keep to the high-performance carbon brakes in the wet.